BrewBlox/brewblox-documentation/docs/user/control_chains.md

 If you require both heating and cooling, you'll need a separate PID for each action.
 They can both use the same sensor value and setpoint setting.
 If the sensor value is lower than the setpoint setting, the heating PID will correct this.
 If the sensor value is higher than the setpoint setting, the cooling PID will become active.

-To avoid simultaneous cooling and heating, the two Actuator Pins are linked to a Mutex Block.
+To avoid simultaneous cooling and heating, the two Actuator Pins are linked to a Mutex (**mut**ually **ex**clusive) Block.
 This ensures only one will ever be active at the same time.

 ## Beer Control